alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-22-some-practices-done-upon-burial.md

 hijri: Muharram 3, 1442
 category: [funerals, bidah, fatwas]
 date: 2020/08/22
-excerpt: All the practices referred to in the question mentioned above are newly-invented bid'ahs, except for the practice of offering condolences to the bereaved family.
+summary: All the practices referred to in the question mentioned above are newly-invented bid'ahs, except for the practice of offering condolences to the bereaved family.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Aziz Aal Al-Shaykh